Introduction: The Question of Control

 Shift in Ownership Structures: From Telecommunications Companies to Tech Corporations

-One of the most significant developments of the last decade concerns an infrastructure layer that is barely visible to end users: submarine cable infrastructure.
+One of the most significant developments of the past decade concerns an infrastructure layer that end users barely ever see: submarine cables.

 Share of International Submarine Cable Capacity 2025 (%)

-The empirical data: The share of international cable capacity used by Google, Meta, Amazon, and Microsoft rose from 10% to over 71% within ten years.
+The data: The share of international cable capacity used by Google, Meta, Amazon, and Microsoft rose from 10% to over 71% in just ten years.
 [2] [3]

-Previously, transcontinental submarine cables were built by consortia of traditional telecom companies.
-National actors such as A1 Telekom Austria, Deutsche Telekom, or AT&T shared costs and risks.
-Internet companies like Google or Facebook were merely 'customers' who rented capacities.
+Transcontinental submarine cables used to be built by consortia of traditional telecom companies.
+National players such as A1 Telekom Austria, Deutsche Telekom, or AT&T shared the costs and risks, while internet companies like Google or Facebook were merely 'customers' who rented capacity.

 This model has changed.